codeurjc-students/2019-ServerlessVsExpress/sections/CostEstimation/README.md

 - **Amazon S3**
 - **CloudWatch Logs**

 Most of them, depend on lambda functions to execute the logic we need.
 But, to execute these lambdas, we may need to create some api endpoints, which are in charge of triggering this lambdas through the use of events.
 So, for our costs research, let's keep the focus on four of the services mentioned above, **AWS Lambda, AWS API Gateway, DynamoDB, Amazon S3**.
+The following examples will be calculated using this AWS pricing [link](https://aws.amazon.com/es/pricing/).

 In addition, we must know the **two main units** we will handle (mixing both of them):